Introduction

 - Management:

-- The best way to manage carpet beetle rashes is to eliminate the source of the allergen by thoroughly cleaning and vacuuming carpets, upholstered furniture, and areas where the larvae are likely to feed and reside.
+- To manage carpet beetle rashes, it’s important to remove the source of the allergen.
+This means cleaning and vacuuming carpets, upholstered furniture, and other areas where larvae might live.

 Prevention and Protection: Keeping Bugs at Bay

-Tips for Preventing Common Fall Insects from Entering the Home
+Strategies for Preventing Common Fall Insects from Invading Your Home

 - Seal Entry Points: